borys3kk/Databases_Course/README.md

-# Databases_Course
-Solutions from databases course at AGH UST
+# Solutions from Basics of Databases course
+AGH UST 2021/2022

+Final grade from this part: 4.5